reesmichael1/WebWhir/CONTRIBUTING.md

 ## Requirements

 The most important requirement for a pull request is that it MUST include tests that provide a reasonable coverage of the changed code.
+See the [tests](tests/) directory for examples.

 If you begin working on a feature, please open a pull request or an issue letting me know that you are doing so.